laravel/precognition/packages/react/README.md

 ## Introduction

-Laravel Precognition allows you to anticipate the outcome of a future request.
-Some ways Precognition may be used include:
+Laravel Precognition allows you to anticipate the outcome of a future HTTP request.
+One of the primary use cases of Precognition is the ability to provide "live" validation in your frontend application.

-- Live validation of forms, powered by Laravel validation rules.
-- Notifying users that a resource they are editing has been updated since it was retrieved.
-- Notifying users their session has expired.

-This library provides the core functionality used by the [Vue](https://github.com/laravel/precognition-vue) and [React](https://github.com/laravel/precognition-react) framework libraries.

 ## Official Documentation